Have you experienced the WordPress admin broken issues? In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.

 If you have changed the WordPress admin URL for security purposes, you may face a broken dashboard after logging into WordPress dashboard.

-Here – if you can handle things correctly, make changes accordingly, such as reverting to old infrastructure in WordPress.
+If you can handle things correctly, make changes accordingly, such as reverting to old infrastructure in WordPress.
+However, if you have made changes to WordPress core files, this can create problems.

 On the other hand – you can consult WordPress support professionals, such as maintenance services – to help you fix things accordingly.

 Note: There are two possibilities in this case.
 If you have changed your site’s login URL with a WordPress plugin, see if you can temporarily deactivate the plugin from the Hosting cPanel manager.
-On the other hand – ask your support professionals for assistance.
+On the other hand, ask your support professionals for assistance.
+Once the problem has been fixed, ensure no leftovers are hidden in the WordPress database.

 Security Plugin

-For security purposes, the plugin used on a WordPress site may prevent users from the WordPress dashboard.
+The plugin used on a WordPress site may prevent users from the WordPress dashboard for security purposes.

-For example – if WordFence starts counting valid users as spammers, WordPress admin dashboard may prevent users from accessing the WordPress home feed.
+For example, if WordFence starts counting valid users as spammers, the WordPress admin dashboard may prevent users from accessing the WordPress home feed.
+Such scenarios can result in broken WordPress admin interfaces.

-In this case, you can follow instructions from WordFence screen or deactivating the WordFence may help you fix things accordingly.
+In this case, you can follow the instructions on the WordFence screen, or deactivating WordFence may help you fix things accordingly.

 WordPress issues

-Errors like White Screen of Death may prevent users from accessing WordPress admin dashboard.
+Errors like White Screen of Death may prevent users from accessing the WordPress admin dashboard.

-Accessing WordPress admin dashboard may deny valid users unless you have fixed such errors.
+Accessing the WordPress admin dashboard may deny valid users unless you have fixed such errors.

 For more information on how to fix WordPress screen of death issues, see this detailed tutorial.